-As described in this AIF, on June 20, 2012, Pilot Gold entered into a share-purchase and joint venture agreement with Teck, the parent company to TMST, pursuant to which, Pilot Gold would have the right to acquire a further 20% of Orta Truva, and thus indirectly, a further 20% in TV Tower.
-Through the three year period over which Pilot Gold will have the right to earn-in to the additional 20%, Pilot Gold will be the Operator of TV Tower.
-At the date of the TV Tower Technical Report, Pilot Gold has commenced undertaking the TV Tower Expenditure Requirement.
+As described in this AIF, on June 20, 2012, Pilot Gold entered into a share-purchase and joint venture agreement with TMST, a subsidiary of Teck pursuant to which, Pilot Gold would have the right to acquire a further 20% of Orta Truva, and thus indirectly, a further 20% in TV Tower.
+Through the three year period over which Pilot Gold will have the right to earn-in to the additional 20%, Pilot Gold will be the operator of TV Tower.